shayneholmes/vim-censor/README.md

 ### `g:censor_concealcursor` (default: `'nciv'`)

-Modes in which the cursor's current line will be concealed.
+Modes in which the cursor's current line will be censored.

 By default, censored items in the current line remain censored, even when you're in insert mode.
 However, there are alternatives: